isorna/dropcommander/docs/en/dfc/special-rules.md

 Weapons with this special rule can only be used on ground sectors.
 In order to fire a bombardment weapon a ship must be in Low Orbit.
 A ship cannot use a Bombardment weapon while in Atmosphere, unless specifically stated.

-Unlike other weapon systems bombardment weapons incur no penalties for firing through orbital layers or shooting through atmosphere - it's what they're made for.
+Unlike other weapon systems bombardment weapons incur no penalties for firing through orbital layers or shooting through atmosphere - it’s what they’re made for.

 ### Burnthrough (X)